Nuclear Fuel Services

 Nuclear Fuel Services Inc. (NFS) is an American company that has been a major supplier of fuel for the United States Navy's fleet of nuclear-powered vessels since the 1960s.
 In recent years it has also reprocessed weapons-grade uranium into nuclear reactor fuel.
 It operates a 65 acre gated complex in Erwin, Tennessee.
+NFS's original facility was based in Ashford, New York from 1964 to 1972, a site now known as the West Valley Demonstration Project.
 NFS is a subsidiary of BWX Technologies, Inc.